hyosung11/Launch-School/Courses/journal.md

 13:38 Practicing "Three By Three" problem again and again.
 I get tripped up by `length` and comparison operators returning booleans.

-14:49 I really need to break problems down to understand them and then work backwords to the solution and rewrite my algorithms based on the solutions.
+14:49 I really need to break problems down to understand them and then work backwards to the solution and rewrite my algorithms based on the solutions.

 19:51 Got stuck on a Codewars problem and found a solution that used `idx += 1` after the `if` statement to advance the index position over an extra element to avoid duplication: